 We Buy Houses is a franchise cash home buyer with more than 200 locations throughout the country.
 The company's franchisees make all cash offers on homes and can close quickly on a date of your choosing.

 We Buy Houses is one of the more trusted cash buyer companies and tends to have higher standards of professionalism and integrity than some of its competitors.
 For sellers with hard-to-sell homes, it offers a quick and convenient solution.
-The tradeoff is that We Buy Houses pays less for homes than what you’d get on the open market.
+The tradeoff is that We Buy Houses pays significantly less than what you’d get on the open market — 70% of your home's after repair value is typical.

 We Buy Houses at a glance